MicrosoftDocs/well-architected/well-architected/ai/get-started.md

 The guidance in this series of articles considers each type of AI workload generally and focuses on specific types, like language models, when special considerations for that type warrant dedicated guidance.

-Some examples of workloads that aren't included in the scope of this workload are:
+Some examples of workloads that aren't included in the scope of this series of articles are:

 - Workloads that use [Azure AI Studio](https://azure.microsoft.com/products/ai-studio/) for their AI components.
 Studio is a SaaS that doesn't require the type of guidance that these articles provide.
 - AI workloads that are realized through low-code and no-code offerings such as [Microsoft Copilot Studio](https://www.microsoft.com/microsoft-copilot/microsoft-copilot-studio).